-It’s not a secret that some employers request for a list of references written either in your resume or throughout the interview.
-Since it’s not anymore an issue to check references through the internet, revealing the truth has become more effective and much faster.
+It’s not a secret that some employers request a list of references written either in your resume or throughout the interview.
+Since it’s no anymore an issue to check references through the internet, revealing the truth has become more effective and much faster.

 Step # 1: Collection of References

-Obtaining references can be quite a long-lasting job, especially when you are trying to collect more than you’re required.
+Obtaining references can be quite a long-lasting job, especially when you are trying to collect more than you’re required to.
 So, why would you need to make extra pieces of references anyway?
 The thing is that you never know what document you would receive.
-Besides, most-likely someone wouldn’t do the work in time.
+Besides, most likely someone wouldn’t do the work in time.

 When you choose several suitable candidacies, talk to them about certain details of your reference.
 Ask them to be specific, when they make descriptions of your personal character traits.
-Let them make an emphasis on your best skills and qualifications.
-If it’s your former employer, he could focus on the excellence of your professional skills, versus a soccer coach may describe your diligence or emphasize on your leadership skills in a team work etc.
+Let them make an emphasis your best skills and qualifications.
+If it’s your former employer, he could focus on the excellence of your professional skills, versus a soccer coach may describe your diligence or emphasize your leadership skills in teamwork, etc.

 Step # 2: Which Reference to Choose?

 Obviously, your entire resume should represent yourself from the best point.
-However, it doesn’t mean you have to include them all – 3 to 4 recommendation letters would me more than enough.
+However, it doesn’t mean you have to include them all – 3 to 4 recommendation letters would be more than enough.

 How to decide which references are more beneficial?
-For this case, you can divide letters by one of those 2 groups:
+For this case, you can divide letters into one of those 2 groups:

 - Letters from people, who head high positions and the ones with the lower positions (dean – professor);

 This may help you pick up the best letter out of each group.
-Afterwards, you might want to thank each of the person individually and ask for a permission to give out their contacts to your employer.
+Afterward, you might want to thank each person individually and ask for permission to give out their contacts to your employer.
 Reporter of Businessweek Francesca Di Meglio reminds everyone about the importance of being thankful during the job search.

 Step #3: Formatting

-Besides a references’ list that goes along with your resume (if it’s required), include your education, work history, skills and awards on the page before your list.
-Also, remember that your references have to include names, titles, companies, addresses, phones and emails.
-And keep in mind that you can change your reference list according to requirements of particular job positions you would like to apply for.
+Besides a references list that goes along with your resume (if it’s required), include your education, work history, skills, and awards on the page before your list.
+Also, remember that your references have to include names, titles, companies, addresses, phones, and emails.
+And keep in mind that you can change your reference list according to the requirements of particular job positions you would like to apply for.

 - In fact, some employers don’t like when your personal and professional references are combined.
 So, make 2 separate reference sheets.

 - In case you’ve decided to divide references the previous way, try to avoid empty space.
-The content of each page should take up at least two thirds of a sheet.
-As in every professional document, leaving “orphan” entries (a piece of your reference that couldn’t fit in the previous page and instead of a one-page document makes it a two-page one) is unacceptable.
+The content of each page should take up at least two-thirds of a sheet.
+As in every professional document, leaving “orphan” entries (a piece of your reference that couldn’t fit on the previous page and instead of a one-page document makes it a two-page one) is unacceptable.